aposkend/NCKU_resilient-case/README.md

 # NCKU_resilient-case

-I can't provide dataset without my instructors' permission.
+I can't provide any dataset without my instructors' permission. <br>
 If you want futher information about this research, just feel free to contact me.